KumoCorp/kumomta/docs/userguide/configuration/trafficshapingautomation.md

 ```

 The TSA daemon has two actions: temporary suspension of traffic to the triggering combination of egress source and site name, and adjustment of the traffic shaping rules to the triggering combination of egress source and site name.

+For more information, see the [Traffic Shaping Automation Rules](../../reference/kumo.shaping/load.md#traffic-shaping-automation-rules) page in the Reference Manual.

 ## Monitoring the TSA Daemon